MoBakour/peeko/api.md

     ```js
     {
         success: true,
-        userDocument: UserDocument, // an object with the video information
+        userDocument: UserDocument, // an object with the user information
         token: string // (only for mobile) an authorization token to be stored at the mobile client
+    }
+    ```

+-   Success (dev autoActivate: false):

+    ```js
+    {
+        success: true,
+        userDocument: UserDocument, // an object with the user information
+        activationCode: String
     }
     ```